FaisalRana/ConsoleWarsForumWebApp/README.md

 * input date parameters and retrieve only messages posted during that timeframe.
 * PUT and DELETE messages, but only for that specific user

+## User Stories:

+Threads Index Page that lists all the threads. (strech goal: number of posts on each thread) Threads details page with each thread body and corresponding posts, their dates and usernames.
+Users should be able to add threads
+Users should be able to add posts
+Users should be able delete a thread (strech goal: allow users to delete their own thread by adding username to thread model) User should be able to delete a post only if it is the user who created the post Users should be able to edit a thread
+User should be able to edit a post only if it is the user who created the post

+Further exploration goal

 ## License

 [MIT](LICENSE)